Mekz1222/md-notify/README.md

 Download the [latest release](https://github.com/Mekz1222/md-notify/releases/latest) .zip file

-Extract the .zip to anywhere you want in resources folder
+Open the .zip file from release and drag it to anywhere you want in resources folder

-Set ensure to server.cfg before framework (qb-core, qbx_core or es_extended)
+Set ensure md-notify to server.cfg before framework (qb-core, qbx_core or es_extended)

 ## Building web